 - 6 tablespoons unsalted butter, room temperature

-- 1½ teaspoons Pumpkin Pie Spice (DIY recipe in Notes)
+- 1 1/2 teaspoons Pumpkin Pie Spice (or DIY recipe in Notes)

-- 3 cups sifted confectioners' sugar (more or less as needed for desired consistency)
+- 3 cups sifted powdered sugar more or less as needed for desired consistency

-- In a small mixing bowl beat together the butter and cream cheese on medium until light and creamy.
+In a small mixing bowl beat together the butter and cream cheese on medium until light and creamy.
 Add the pumpkin butter, vanilla and the pumpkin pie spice.
 Blend another minute until incorporated.
-Reduce the speed to low and slowly add the confectioners' sugar.
+Reduce the speed to low and slowly add the powdered sugar.
 Beat until smooth.

 - 1 (15 ounce) can pure pumpkin (puree)